jonhuynh05/project1-blackjack/README.md

 ## 3rd Party Tech

-Bootstrap was used to structure the visual layout of the game, in addition to the structure of the cards.
+Bootstrap is used to structure the visual layout of the game, in addition to the structure of the cards.

 jQuery is utilized for DOM manipulation.

-Google Font Ubunto and Bangers was used.
+Google Font Ubunto and Bangers is used.